MrNonSequitur/schopenhauer/README.txt

 --Steven Kaas

 Probably you need to install Selenium for Python to run this program.
 I could only get it to work in Python 2, because my copy of Selenium is in Python 2.7 I guess.
-Run schopenhauer.py to run the program.
+Run schopenhauer.py to run the program. schopenhauer.py -h will tell you about the command line arguments you can use.

 In honor of Protobowl's readme, this project's readme will also be an incoherent mess.
 In honor of Protobowl, this project will also be a piece of crap.